 I don’t think file format itself is very important as long as it is lossless.

-Observe lossless is lossless; there is plenty of software enabling you to convert from one lossless format to another.
+Observe as lossless is lossless; there is plenty of software enabling you to convert from one lossless format to another lossless format without loss.

 Choosing a specific lossless format won’t tie your hands.